azavea/open-data-standards/README.md

 Support the development of an ecosystem
 Stories: GTFS, LIVES

-We organized these standards into standards that are in use and already having an impact and potential future standards - nascent efforts that are not yet widely adopted but have potential and may turn into new standards down the road.
+We organized these standards into two groups: 1) those that are in use and having an impact; and 2) potential future standards - nascent efforts that are not yet widely adopted but have potential and may turn into new standards down the road.

 ## Criteria for Selecting Standards